 HealthSparq provides web-based SaaS products to our clients, so we rely on analytics tools to capture end user interactions with our products and programs.
 Accurate, engaging reporting is key to helping our clients understand how our tools are performing and which member engagement actions they implement have the most impact.
-Needless to say, a robust analytics reporting program is central to our business and successful client relationships.
+Needless to say, an impactful analytics reporting program is central to our business and successful client relationships.

 Previously, we used the dashboarding capabilities of industry-leading web analytics tools to provide ongoing reporting to our clients.
 Unfortunately, this system came with several limitations, and at the end of the day, while we could get some raw numbers over to our clients, the impact of the reports stopped there.
 We knew we could (and had to) do better, so our Analytics organization chose to bring reporting in-house.
 We empowered our analysts with state-of-the-art dashboarding and visualization software and developed data ingestion and ETL pipelines that provided limitless possibilities for reporting.
 This gave us the flexibility to create reports the way we wanted them to look, and we were prepared to own the process from start to finish.

 This shift from limitations to possibilities brought new challenges.
 Feeling the weight of these possibilities, we moved past option paralysis by discussing many open-ended questions, such as: